perfecto25/roco/README.md

 For every server in the packet's path, there needs to be a Roco process running, since the process is the one managing firewall in-memory rules for routing.

-Lets say you have 3 servers, nodeA, nodeB, nodeC
+Lets say you have 3 servers, "alpha", nodeB, nodeC

 A cannot reach C directly, but A can reach B, and B can reach C

-the config on nodeA will look like this
+the config on "alpha" will look like this

     relays:
       - targets: ['nodeC']
         chain: ['nodeB']

-this translates to, "on nodeA, any packet bound for nodeC, send it to nodeB"
+this translates to, "on A, any packet bound for C, send it to B"

 on nodeB, a Roco process is running without any config, ie a pure relay

-it recieves a packet from nodeA, sees the destination as 'nodeC' and forwards it to nodeC
+it recieves a packet from "alpha", sees the destination as 'nodeC' and forwards it to nodeC

 This works the same way for multi-hop chain, ie A > B > C > D > E > etc

-Roco can route TCP packets only

 ### Encryption